-For the three months ended of March, 2022 and 2021, we recognized approximately \$0.5 million and \$1.0 million in revenue, respectively, as a result of the Novartis Agreement.
+For the three months ended June 30, 2022 and 2021, we recognized approximately \$38 thousand and \$0.8 million in revenue, respectively.
+For the six months ended of June 30, 2022 and 2021, we recognized approximately \$0.5 million and \$1.7 million in revenue, respectively, mainly as a result of the Novartis Agreement.
 Refer to Note 2 to our unaudited condensed consolidated financial statements for information regarding our recognition of revenue under the Novartis Agreement.